TitanComputer/Grid-Maker/README.md

 - Non-modal preview window positioned beside the main window
 - Displays the final rendering exactly as it will be saved
 - Vertical + horizontal scrollbars for large images
+- Mouse wheel zoom preserves the point under the cursor (mouse-centered zoom).
+- Mouse drag pan allows for quick navigation (panning is limited to the preview window).
 - Navigation and action buttons:
   - **Previous**
   - **Next**
   - **Re-Style**
+  - **Zoom In/Out**
   - **Save**
 - Automatically prevents opening multiple preview windows